tomato42/hdck/README.md

 Intrrpt:                  203                  364
 ```

-(meaning of particular filelds is explained below)
+(meaning of particular fields is explained below)

 At the end it will print summary similar to this: